Intrinsic Graphics Binary File

-Vicarious Visions (which was itself acquired by Activision in 2005) used the Intrinsic Alchemy Engine to produce a number of popular 3D games, including the X-Men Legends and Marvel: Ultimate Alliance series and Pirates of the Burning Sea.
+Vicarious Visions (which was itself acquired by Activision in 2005) used the Intrinsic Alchemy Engine to produce many popular 3D games, including the X-Men Legends and Marvel: Ultimate Alliance series and Pirates of the Burning Sea.
 These games' character models and associated animations were saved as IGB files.
 Vicarious Visions also licensed the Intrinsic Alchemy platform to other game developers, who used it to produce models and animations for their own games.

 Common IGB Filenames

-How do I open an IGB file?
+How to open an IGB file

 Because IGB files use a proprietary format unique to the Intrinsic Alchemy Engine, and the Intrinsic Alchemy Engine is no longer available, IGB files cannot be opened.